Patrick Manson

 Sir Patrick Manson (3 October 1844 – 9 April 1922) was a Scottish physician who made important discoveries in parasitology, and was a founder of the field of tropical medicine.

 He graduated from the University of Aberdeen with degrees in Master of Surgery, Doctor of Medicine and Doctor of Law.
 His medical career spanned mainland China, Hong Kong, Taiwan and London.
 He discovered that filariasis in humans is transmitted by mosquitoes.
 This is the foundation of modern tropical medicine, and he is recognized with an epithet "Father of Tropical Medicine".
 This also made him the first person to show pathogen transmission by a blood-feeding arthropod.
 His discovery directly invoked the mosquito-malaria theory, which became the foundation in malariology.
 He eventually became the first President of the Royal Society of Tropical Medicine and Hygiene.
 He founded the Hong Kong College of Medicine for Chinese (subsequently absorbed into the University of Hong Kong) and the London School of Hygiene & Tropical Medicine.

-Manson was inflicted with gout during his service in China.
+Manson was afflicted with gout during his service in China.
 His recurring condition worsened with age.
 He died in 1922.